nicho7684/nicho7684/README.md

 ### What I'm working on

-- 🔧 planning on Setting up a homelab with Proxmox and self-hosted services
+- 🔧 planning on setting up a homelab with Proxmox and self-hosted services
-- 📡 Practicing network design — subnetting, router configuration, IP addressing
+- 📡 Practicing network design  subnetting, router configuration, IP addressing
 - 📱 Validating app and web development

-### Pinned projects (comming soon)
+### Pinned projects (coming soon)

-Check out the pinned repositories below for my best work  including a Java OOP payroll system, my Arch Linux dotfiles, and ongoing networking labs, and many more.
+Check out the pinned repositories below for my best work,  including a Java OOP payroll system, my Arch Linux dotfiles, and ongoing networking labs, and many more.

 ---